gntlmnoffice/archlinux-guide/3-post-installation.md

   useradd -m -g wheel sandy
   ```
 - Run `passwd user_name` to set the password for a user.
-- Edit `/etc/sudoers` and uncomment the line:
+- Edit `/etc/sudoers` and uncomment the line.
+You need to edit the file with root privileges.
+  Make sure is that line because there are other lines that look similar:
   ```
   %wheel ALL=(ALL) NOPASSWD: ALL
   ```